Great example above of a Tropo Ducting

 thousands of metallic meteors from all directions that are required, rather

-there is approximately 3 times more metallic meteorite deposition than in
+three times more metallic meteorite deposition than in the winter months.

 Sporadic-E occurs most notably on